 This article discusses genetic diversity and cell division, the makings of a unique human.

-Alyson Bexfield, PhD, BSc, is senior research assistant; Yamni Nigam, PhD, MSc, BSc, is lecturer; both at School of Health Science, Swansea University.
+Authors: Alyson Bexfield is senior research assistant; Yamni Nigam is lecturer in biomedical science; both at the School of Health Science, Swansea University.

 The cell cycle

 As discussed in part 1, human development starts at fertilisation with the formation of a zygote.
 To progress through all the stages from zygote to adult human, cells must divide (replicate).
 In so doing, they pass on genetic instructions to new (daughter) cells that, in turn, grow and divide.
 This is known as the cell cycle and has two major periods:

 - Interphase: where cells spend most of their time, during which they grow, carry out their function and replicate their DNA;

 - Cell division: in this shorter phase cells divide to form two new daughter cells.

 Before a cell can divide, it must duplicate its DNA.
 This usually exists as two polynucleotide strands, coiled into a helix.
 Each strand is a chain of four types of nucleotide - adenine (A), guanine (G), cytosine (C) and thymine (T).
 The specific pairing of these nucleotides (A+T, G+C) allows both strands to be used to construct new DNA molecules (Marieb, 2000).
 Each new molecule contains one original and one new strand, a process known as semi-conservative replication (Fig 1).